greglank/greglank.github.io/ncaa.md

 Humans make meaning out of stories, which is true whether the stories are told through TV shows, books, or data science reports.
 This page takes the idea of data science as storytelling literally!
 Here I tell the story of my NCAA March Madness pool optimizer, including its creation from the luckiest NCAA bracket imaginable, its lofty heights, its lurching evolution, and its recent existential crisis.

 This story is much (much) longer and more elaborate than it needs to be, but I wanted to have fun with it and provide a glimpse into what I'm like as a person and how I communicate.
-(For another example of my communication style, see my [COVID-19: What You Can Do](covid) page.)
+(For other examples of my communication style, see my [Poker AI and Machine Learning Insights](ai) and [COVID-19: What You Can Do](covid) pages.)
 Let's dive in!

 ### Background